1 year bareroot plant guarantee

 chamfered hedge before and after cross section

-Chamfers are usually added to old hedges when they start getting too big and/or wide at the top, losing their batter, but they might be part of a formal garden design plan from the start.
+Chamfers are usually added to old hedges when they start getting too big and/or wide at the top, losing their batter.
+But they might be by design from the start.

 How to Cut a Chamfer Along the Top of Your Hedge